Back

 How many ISAs are you allowed?

-Some ISAs also have age or contribution limits, such as the Lifetime ISA, which has a £4,000 annual contribution limit and is only available to people aged 18 to 39.
+However, you can only open one Lifetime ISA, which has a £4,000 annual contribution limit and is only available to people aged 18 to 39.

 What happens if you go over your ISA allowance?

 If you accidentally go over your annual ISA limit, HMRC will get in touch and tell you what you need to do.
-You might have to take out the extra cash, pay tax on the amount you’ve gone over or do something else to fix the problem.
+You might have to take out the extra money, pay tax on the amount you’ve gone over or do something else to fix the problem.

+This guide is not to be taken as advice.
+You should seek independent financial or legal advice if needed.
 Cash ISAs are available to individuals aged 18 or over who are resident in the UK for tax purposes.

 You may also be interested in